w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ![rococo registration](assets/rococo/rococo-register-parachain.png)

-We will need the genesis state from before that we copied and placed in the `initial_head_data` section.
+We will need the genesis state that we copied and placed in the `initial_head_data` section.
 On this page, you will see other details like the `id`, `ParaInfo`, and `code`.
 In the `id` field, we will want to place the ID of the parachain, in this case it would be `200`.
 The `ParaInfo` should be set to always, and the `code` field should contain the WASM file that was created while